adyasari/Rn_mass_balance/README.md

 csv_file_in <- "sgd_coastal_ts_data.csv"
 ````

 The column headings in the `csv` files list the input variables used in the analysis.
 The `csv` files in the `input` folder are examples of acceptable formats.
+Don't change the column headings, and remember that `R` is case sensitive, so `time` $\neq$ `Time`; they are different variables.
 The descriptions of input variables (some used in multiple `R` scripts) are below:

 -   `time` – Time and date, acceptable formats: `yyyy-mm-dd hh:mm:ss`, `mm/dd/yyy hh:mm`, `mm/dd/yyy hh:mm:ss`